Fukaya categories of blowups: Introduction

 \end{theorem}

-The theorem confirms in this case Kontsevich's expectation that Hochschild cohomology of the Fukaya category is isomorphic to the quantum cohomology \cite[p.18]{HMS}.
-K.~Ono communicated to us that he also proved results in this direction, and some special cases are proved in Sanda \cite{Sanda_2017}.
+\begin{remark} The theorem is a special case of Kontsevich's expectation that Hochschild cohomology of the Fukaya category is isomorphic to the quantum cohomology \cite[p.18]{HMS}.
+K. Ono communicated to us that he also proved results in this direction, and some special cases are proved in Sanda \cite{Sanda_2017}.
 Pedroza \cite{Pedroza_2019} studied the effect of blowups on the Floer cohomology of Lagrangians disjoint from the blowup point, in the monotone case.
-Fukaya categories of certain blow-ups of toric varieties are studied from the viewpoint of the Strominger-Yau-Zaslow conjecture in Abouzaid-Auroux-Katzarkov \cite{aak}.
-The theorem also slightly generalizes a result for small quantum cohomology of Bayer \cite{Bayer_2004}, who proved that semi-simplicity of quantum cohomology is preserved under point blowups.
-The result here is slightly stronger than Bayer's stated result \cite{Bayer_2004}: Let $D^\pi \Fuk_{\ti{\cL}}(\ti{X},\ti{\bb}) $ denote the sum of the idempotent-completed derived categories $D^\pi \Fuk_{\ti{\cL}}(\ti{X},\ti{\bb})_w$ as $w$ ranges over possible values of the curvature, see for example Sheridan \cite{Sheridan_2016}.
+Fukaya categories of certain blowups of toric varieties are studied from the viewpoint of the Strominger-Yau-Zaslow conjecture in Abouzaid-Auroux-Katzarkov \cite{aak}.
+Our theorem also slightly generalizes a result for small quantum cohomology of Bayer \cite{Bayer_2004}, who proved that semi-simplicity of quantum cohomology is preserved under point blowups.
+Other works on the Fukaya categories of blowups can be found in P. Seidel \cite{seidel:flux} and I. Smith \cite{smith:quadrics}. \end{remark}